satansdeer/satansdeer.github.com/content/legacy-posts/use-subagents-to-keep-ai-context-clean/index.md

 Do not delegate the work that defines the current decision.

 If you need to decide the architecture, keep the reasoning in the main thread.
 If you need to make a subtle product call, keep it in the main thread.
-If the next step depends entirely on the answer, it may be faster to do it directly.
+If the next step depends on the answer, it may be faster to do it directly.

 Subagents are best for parallel context gathering and bounded execution, not for outsourcing judgment.